-At age 23, Curtis Patterson was incarcerated.
-He didn’t return to society for another 9 and a half years.
+At age 23, Curtis Patterson entered incarceration.
+He didn't return to society for another 9 and a half years.

 After nearly a decade of his life passed behind bars, Curtis had to quickly adjust to new technological, social, and societal norms.
 On top of trying to make up for the years he wasn't able to progress in his life and career, he had to navigate the challenges of negative stereotypes and premature judgements from his community.